parekhnish/DepthMapGenerator/README.md

 ### `ShapeNetMeshes/`
 This folder contains all the model files which are to be processed.
 They are stored in a format compatible with [ShapeNet](https://www.shapenet.org/)'s format.

+**NOTE:** *The models included in this folder are obtained from [ShapeNet](https://www.shapenet.org/).
+As part of this repository, these models are licensed to be used only for non-commercial and/or educational purposes.*

 ### `RenderedImages/`
 This folder will contain the rendered depth map images.
 The directory-tree structure is be akin to the `ShapeNetMeshes/` structure.